henryoier/leetcode/Leetcode Log.md

 149_MaxPointsOnALine 3Y
 My solution enumerates all pairs and check others which is a O(n^3).
 A better way is to enumerate all points and check all others with different slopes.
 Then add the same points as the original one.

+150_EvaluateReversePolishNotation 1Y
+Use a stack to store the number, when then token is a opt, implement the calculation.